grnet/kamaki/docs/library/clients.rst

     :linenos:

 .. note:: The file is now stored at three locations: the container "pithos", the
-    container "images" and, with a different name, a the local hard disk.
+    container "images" and, with a different name, at the local hard disk.

 .. note:: The ``upload_object`` and ``download_object`` methods are optimized in
     many ways: they feature dynamic simultaneous connections and automatic resume.
-In this casem for instance, the data of the uploaded file will not be uploaded, as they are already on the server.
+In this case for instance, the data of the uploaded file will not be uploaded, as they are already on the server.

 Move / Copy / Delete